Birth Center Vbac: Symptoms & Signs

 Midwife Personalized care May have limited hospital access

-Doula Emotional support No medical authority
+Doula Emotional and physical support Cannot provide medical care

 Frequently Asked Questions